emazurek/wanderer.github.io/_posts/2014-06-14-creating-and-verifying-transaction-with-node.markdown

 # Creating Ethereum contracts and verifying messages with node.js

 In this article I'll be covering ethereum transaction creation and verifying transactions.
 First of all; whats the rational for creating transaction with with javascript?
 Well I, as always just want to explore and play around with ethereum.
-But I imagine this would be usefull in testing compilers and even more usefull, create contracts programmaticall.
+But I imagine this would be usefull in testing compilers and even more usefull, create contracts programmatically.
 So lets get started! :D

 First of all I recently pulled out all the core function of [node-ethereum](https://github.com/josephyzhou/node-ethereum), and some code from [ethereumjs-lib](https://github.com/ethereum/ethereumjs-lib) to create <s>Frankenstein</s> [ethereum-node-lib](https://github.com/wanderer/ethereum-node-lib) which we will be using in this post.